caseydreier/using-git-in-real-life/git-in-production/01_slide.md

 !SLIDE bullets

+* Using SVN since 2007
-* Started using Git about 3 months ago
+* Started using Git about 4 months ago
 * Used as the main VCS in 2 client projects

 !SLIDE bullets